 The fifth time the wind called me I stood there frozen.
 The wind asked me why I had asked to be called five times if I was just going to hide.
 I told the wind I wanted to talk to them but I was afraid of the winds of seasons change.
 The wind told me that when things change, hold on to the ones I cherish the most and let everything change around me while we stay the same.
 If you tell someone I love you hold on to them through the pain.”

-If you enjoyed that story and want to read more of my work than you should check my book out!
+If you enjoyed that story and want to read more of my work, then you should check my book out!
 One of the things I love the most about Oberlin is the strong creative writing department.
 I know many fellow students that have had their work published and have gone on to receive amazing fellowship and employment opportunities upon graduation.
-As I progress through college I may even decide to double major in creative writing and economics.
+As I progress through college, I may even decide to double major in creative writing and economics.

 Another thing I have been doing during this time is reading The Autobiography of Malcolm X. The high school I went to didn’t do an adequate job of educating the students about black leaders.
 This leads to a lot of misinformation for generations of people as the only information they end up hearing about a leader like Malcolm X is through word of mouth.
 Therefore, I have decided to take it upon myself to learn about the life of Malcolm X through reading his autobiography.
 I may post an opinion piece on the book once I finish reading it, so keep a lookout for that!

 My best advice to you is to maintain a positive attitude throughout this process.
-Every day you have to wake up and be ready to work towards something.
+Every day you have to wake up and be ready to work toward something.
 The only way to get anywhere in life is through hard work.
-Sometimes what you work towards may just be creating a better mental space for yourself, and that is more than okay!
+Sometimes what you work toward may just be creating a better mental space for yourself, and that is more than OK!
 Try closing your eyes and visualizing your goals and the steps you need to take to reach them.
 Once you are done visualizing, open your eyes and do what you can to get closer to your goals today!